|

 97. corollary

-(logic) an inference that follows directly from the proof of another proposition
+an inference following from the proof of another proposition

 98. monolithic